rehkad/Moogla/src/moogla/web/README.md

 This folder contains a minimal web interface for interacting with a running Moogla server.
 The UI is styled using [Tailwind CSS](https://tailwindcss.com).
+It now includes optional file uploads and quick hint buttons for common prompts.

 A reference design is available in Figma.
 You can duplicate it from: